-All material facts regarding the valuation of assets and liabilities are covered in the relevant sections above, except for the section below on contingent liabilities.
+All material facts regarding the valuation of assets and liabilities are covered in the relevant sections above.
 In particular, the nature of the Company's business means that no assumptions need to be made about future management actions.
 Similarly with policyholder's behaviour, the only assumption is the lapse rate, and this is described in the section above on the valuation of Technical Provisions.